mickymacirl/CI-P2-Fruit/TESTING.md

 3. Select the first card-front div generated cell, and hide the CSS styling.
 4. Select the first card-back div generated cell, and hide the CSS styling.
 5. Expand all div card, div card-front and card-back cells and check for randomness.
-6. Reload the page and carry out steps 2 to 5 repeating 5 times to check for randomness.
+6. Reload the page and perform steps 2 to 5, repeating five times to check for randomness.

 **Expected:**